maniekx1984/VariArt/README.md

 Installation
 ------------
 The procedure seems to be complicated but don’t give up :) - it is easy, very easy.
-It just look very seriously.

 1. Download and copy all contents to your web server to your desired location.
 2. Create MySQL database (if you don’t have one) and import DB.sql file.